Blue Light vs CaffeineJune 28, 2017

 After those first few weeks have passed, you may feel like you are getting too little thyroid into your system.
 You could totally start feeling like you are hypothyroid, instead of hyperthyroid.

-In Conclusion: I am in this for the long haul with you.
+Bottom Line: I am in this for the long haul with you.
 Aging well and feeling better, they are long-term goals that we need to work towards each and every day.
-Ignoring your TSH often comes down to a short-term fix, with long-term implications that can harm our health.
+Ignoring your TSH often comes down to a short-term fix, with long-term implications that can harm us.

 What if I don’t feel good unless my TSH is low?

-This all goes back to the idea that if you are increasing your thyroid dose, and feeling better, you are relying on ignoring those root cause factors that you need to understand to get to the real issues plaguing your health.
+This all goes back to one idea.
+If you are increasing your thyroid dose, and feeling better, you are relying on ignoring those root cause factors.

-The goal is to find your too causes, because they will help those symptoms and will help you be healthier in the long run.
-The beautiful thing about your body is that when you identify and treat these root causes, those other issues going on inside your body have a way of working themselves out.
+The goal is to find your too causes, because they will help those symptoms and will help you be healthier.
+The beautiful thing about your body is that when you identify and treat these root causes, those other issues going on have a way of working themselves out.